 The important thing to emphasize in brainstorming is that all ideas and concepts are valid.
 The “no idea is a bad idea” mantra holds true here.
 It’s also crucial that there’s no hierarchy during these brainstorming sessions.

-There are no bosses, employees, interns — just people with brains and ideas.
+There are no bosses, employees, or interns — just people with brains and ideas.

 Not only does this use the collective knowledge of the entire team to find solutions to problems or chart the best approach but it also encourages participation which can lead to a pattern of employee engagement.